riderjensen/server-comps/README.md

 5. Views are pages that you have created before hand and are stored on the server
 6. Dynamic content can be rendered inside these pages with EJS, Handlebars, Pug, etc

+Important things to note:
+* Routing is handled on the server by the application
+* Sessions/cookiesare used with requests to have history that the server uses (auth tokens, session tokens)

 ### Pros
 * Central development
 ### Cons